ilrWebServices/ilr-website/docs/acquia_ssl.md

 # Uploading your SSL certificate on Acquia

-* To upload the new version of your SSL certificate, go to Cloud > SSL and select Actions > Upload new certificate on the .
+* To upload the new version of your SSL certificate, go to Cloud > SSL and select Actions > Upload new certificate.

 # Configuring your DNS settings